splunk/public-o11y-docs/admin/SSO/sso-Google.rst

 #.
 In the integration filter menu, select :guilabel:`All`.
 #.
 In the :guilabel:`Search` field, search for :guilabel:`Google Sign-In`.
 #.
 Select the :guilabel:`Google Sign-In` tile to open the Google Sign-In page.
 #.
-To add Google SSO for a new domain, click :guilabel:`Add Domain`.
+To add Google SSO for a new domain, select :guilabel:`Add Domain`.

 #.
 A Google dialog box appears.
 Select the email address associated with the Google domain that you want to add.
 For example, if you select the Google account ``myAddress@myGoogleDomain.com``, you add ``myGoogleDomain.com`` as the authenticated domain for logging in.

 #.
 Exit the dialog box.
 The domain appears in the list of domains for the Google SSO integration.
    Anyone who has credentials for that domain can use them to log in to Observability Cloud.

-If at least one Google domain has access to your organization, the option to sign in with Google appears on the Observability Cloud login screen.
-If your organization has a :ref:`custom URL<custom-url>`, the option to sign in with Google also appears on the custom URL login page.
+If at least one Google domain has access to your organization, the option to log in with Google appears on the Observability Cloud login screen.
+If your organization has a :ref:`custom URL<custom-url>`, the option to log in with Google also appears on the custom URL login page.

 To remove a Google domain's login access: